Dog Health: Why Foxtails Are a Threat to Your Dog

 What Are Foxtails?

 Are you are aware of the dangers that foxtails pose to your dog?
-Most dog owners are aware of the dangers of heatstroke, bee stings, and other hazards that their dogs are exposed to when the summer months are in full swing, but not many are aware of the risks derived from foxtails.
+Most dog owners are aware of the dangers of heatstroke, bee stings, and other hazards that their dogs are exposed to when the late spring and summer months are in full swing, but not many are aware of the risks derived from foxtails.
 What exactly are foxtails?
 What makes them such a big threat to dogs?
 And, most of all, what can be done to protect dogs from this threatening seasonal malady?

 What Exactly Is a Foxtail?

 Country boys know quite well what a foxtail is, as they probably engaged in countless seasonal battles using these units of seed heads as ammunition.
 A foxtail basically consists of a basic unit of seeds resembling the tail of a fox or a spear.

 While the short coats of wild animals cause the foxtail to temporarily cling and then eventually dislodge, in domesticated animals things can become much more troublesome.
 Problems start when the foxtail attaches to the dog's coat or ends up lodging in the most inappropriate places with unpleasant and even dangerous consequences.

 When foxtails are still green there is little concern.
-Problems begin when the plant dries up in the summer allowing the seeds to be dispatched and allowed to travel in troublesome places.
+Problems begin when the plant dries up in the spring and summer allowing the seeds to be dispatched and allowed to travel in troublesome places.
 Foxtails can be found in abundance in the Western United States and California.